-First two hours free for all vehicles, after which cars must pay £12.50 and HGVs £17.50, or £19 to include a £9 food voucher.
+First 2 hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £26.
+HGVs can pay £28 to include a £10 food voucher.

 The fees are strictly enforced by CP Plus.

-Until 2007 Blyth was situated on the A1 southbound, but thanks to a roundabout with the A614 being just north of it and a loop road linking the services to the A614, they were accessible to traffic on both sides of the carriageway.
+Until 2007 Blyth was situated on the A1 southbound, but thanks to a roundabout with the A614 being just north of it and a loop road linking the services to the A614, it was accessible to traffic on both sides of the carriageway.

-Although new road signs were erected to provide the new directions to the services from the A1(M), as of 2014 many of the old signs still haven't been removed, offering a lot of signage and wildly inaccurate distances to the exit required.
+Although new road signs were erected to provide the new directions to the services from the A1(M), as of 2014 many of the old signs still haven't been removed, offering a lot of signage and wildly inaccurate directions to the exit required.